canguera/Getting_and-Cleaning-_Data/README.md

  -  Calculate the average of each variable for the column Performed_activity ( subjects.txt) and column Activity_Labels
  ( activity_labels.txt). lapply()
- - Write the result in a independent tidy data set and it save as txt file
+ - Write the result in a independent tidy data set and it save as "AvarageSubjAct.txt" file

 Others: